 A vegan, Hannah eschews the butter, cheese, mayonnaise and sour cream used to bind the seasonings.
 Instead, she created the vegan sauce recipe below and serves the corn esquites-style, as kernels in a bowl.

-Don’t want cashew sauce?
-Load up on the original condiments: butter, cotija cheese (substitute feta or use both), chili powder, lemon or lime juice, mayonnaise and sour cream.
+But you can serve the original condiments—butter, cotija cheese (substitute feta or use both), chili powder, lemon or lime juice, mayonnaise and sour cream—which are all available in conventional and vegan varieties.
+Just skip to Step 4.

 Ingredients For 6-8 Servings